 The United States Department of Education (USDE) operates a web site specifically designed for student use regarding their financial aid processes.
-This site can be found at www.studentloans.gov.
-Although the web address identifies the site as "Student Loans" it is actually more of a home page for students to control their federal aid.
+This site can be found at www.studentaid.gov.
+This site is the equivalent of a home page for students to control their federal aid.
 From this site, students can file FAFSA applications necessary for any type of federal aid, complete electronic master promissory notes (E-MPNs) and loan counseling necessary for federal student loans, and also apply for FSA User IDs.
 FSA User IDs are necessary as both login security and as an electronic signature on all web-based applications.
 We recommend that you advise your students to visit this site and complete these tasks online.
 To satisfy the signature requirements of the FAFSA, the student can either print a certification page from the web site, sign it, and mail it into the USDE or, a more efficient approach is to have them satisfy the signature requirements electronically with their FSA User ID certification.
 Once a student's FAFSA has been filed and the signature requirement has been met, an Institutional Student Information Record (ISIR) will be produced and returned to GEMCOR electronically.
 The ISIR is the core document necessary to begin the financial aid awarding process.
 ISIRs are uploaded into our TEAM System on a daily basis, along with confirmations from the USDE regarding completed E-MPNs and completed loan counseling requirements.
 Completion of these three requirements by the student is mandatory before any further financial aid determinations or packaging can be done.
 Once you receive a valid ISIR for a student, you may begin the award packaging process.